cdktf/cdktf-provider-launchdarkly/docs/flagTrigger.go.md

 - *Type:* *string

-The LaunchDarkly project key.
+The unique key of the project encompassing the associated flag.

+A change in this field will force the destruction of the existing resource and the creation of a new one.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.18.4/docs/resources/flag_trigger#project_key FlagTrigger#project_key}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.19.0/docs/resources/flag_trigger#project_key FlagTrigger#project_key}

 ---